Elmosoftware/my-recipes-website/design.md

         -  display-full-description: Indicates if the description will be displayed full or it will be summarized.
         -  display-ingredients: Indicates if the list of ingredients will be displayed.
-        -  display-directions : Show recipe directions with direction number.
- - Agregar la funcionalidad de Busqueda por usuario.
+        -  display-directions : Show recipe directions with direction number. v - Agregar la funcionalidad de Busqueda por usuario.
         - Crear las clase "SearchByUserService" implementando la interfaz "SearchServiceInterface"